 You should also bring the kids to the Mandalay Bay Beach.
 Voted by Trip Advisor as one of the best pools in the U.S., Mandalay Bay’s 11-acre tropical Sand-and-Surf Beach features a Wave Pool, Lazy River, and private cabanas that offer a relaxing, interactive, and family-friendly experience.

 If you’re looking for a show that the kids will enjoy, try Tournament of Kings at Excalibur.
 Tournament of Kings offers a family-friendly Vegas show that is full of swashbuckling adventure, singing, swordplay, and pyrotechnics (Warning: The Evil Knight may be a little scary to younger children).
 The best part of the experience is that you get to eat your meal with your hands.

 If you want to be close to the action, you should book at room at The Aria or The Cosmopolitan.
 These hotels are currently the hottest spots in town.

 Begin your night at The miX Lounge.
 It’s a laid-back lounge that offers great food, drinks, music (on the night I visited, DJ Miss Joy provided the soundtrack), and panoramic views from 400 feet above The Strip.

 If you’re looking for a more lively party vibe, head over to LIGHT nightclub.
 It is a feast for all of your senses.
 Celebrity DJs spin the music while Cirque du Soleil performers entertain the crowd from above.
-I was entranced by the light and video show that was perfectly synchronized to the music.
+I was entranced by the light and video show that was perfectly synchronized with the music.
 If you’re adventurous you can try to squeeze on to the dance floor; however, it’s usually too packed for you to adequately show off your sweet moves.
-Instead, take in the ambiance, chill and go for the bottle service in the upstairs lounges if you can roll like that.
+Instead, take in the ambiance, chill, and go for the bottle service in the upstairs lounges if you can roll like that.

 For the Foodie Man